Pallavi-18-07-1999/orm-framework/README.md

 ```

-you can use the following methods :-
+you can use the following methods if you want to manipulate the data of table:-

 1) getInstance() :- to get the instance of TMDB class.
 2) begin():-     :- to begin a transaction
 3) commit():-    :- to commit the transaction